 Step 2: Strain the syrup and let it cool slightly then pour over a mixture of fresh fruit.

-When making this fresh fruit salad, you can use any type of pepper you prefer, sarrano or jalapeno are the easiest to find around here.
+When making the fruit salad dressing, you can use any type of pepper you prefer, sarrano or jalapeno are the easiest to find around here.
 The heat from the pepper is tempered by the fruit.
 We all loved the touch of spice it added.
 Mike and I really enjoyed the flavor from star anise, but Natalie was not a fan.
-If you don’t care for licorce, the five spice mixture is not quite as potent.
+If you don’t care for licorice, the Asian five spice powder is not quite as potent.

 With all the fresh fruit available right now, experiment with this spicy fruit salad, it may turn out to be a family favorite.